sampsyo/mblite/README.markdown

 After a good long while, this will create a database called `mblite.db` containing a full copy of the MusicBrainz snapshot.
-When I ran this most recently, the import took a few hours and the database file ended up about 2 GB in size.
+When I ran this most recently on my aging Core 2 Duo, the import took about an hour and a half and created a 2 GB database.
+Indexing the DB took another 7 hours (!) and grew the database to about 4.4 GB.

 [mbdownload]: http://wiki.musicbrainz.org/Database_Download